Skip to main content

 Privileged runtime

-The server can contain agent adapters, heartbeats, company state, UI/API services, credentials, and run logs.
-Harden it before production use.
+The server can contain agent adapters, heartbeats, company state, UI/API services, credentials, local encryption keys, database files, and run logs.
+Harden it before production use, and use authenticated mode or private networking before remote users connect.

 Troubleshooting